 If you do want more coverage, use a foundation brush (more on this below) and always start in the center of your face, blending outward.
 Pay special attention to the neck, otherwise, people will see the line where you stopped, giving you a "mask face."
 (Full disclosure: I went around with mask face my entire sophomore year of high school).

 Choose a color that's as close to your natural skin tone as possible.
-Never try to darken your complexion with foundation, it will look very obvious (use a bronzer for a sun-kissed look).
-But do consider two shades of foundation: One for summer when skin is naturally darker, and one for winter when skin is lighter.
-Mix them in the in-between months.
+Never try to darken your complexion with foundation (it will look very obvious).
+If a sun-kissed look is what you're after, use a bronzer instead.
+Since skin tone can vary depending on the time of year, consider two shades of foundation: one for summer when skin is naturally darker, and one for winter when skin is lighter.
+Mix them together during spring and fall for a complete palette.

 For oily skin, go for a matte foundation.
 Dry skin?
 Try a hydrating formula.
 One last tip: It's a myth to test foundation colors on the back of your hand.
 The best spot is actually along your jawline, according to Allure's Linda Wells, in her book, Confessions of a Beauty Editor.